dmennis/aws-appsync-ios-workshop/README.md

 After installation, configure the CLI with your developer credentials:

 Note: If you already have the AWS CLI installed and use a named profile, you can skip the `amplify configure` step.
+`Amplify configure` is going to have you launch the AWS Management Console, create a new IAM User, asign an IAM Policy, and collect the programmatic credentials to craate a CLI profile that will be used to provision AWS resources for each project in future steps.

 ```js
 amplify configure